copsTvFan/cops-episode-guide/guide.md

 **Fort Worth, TX 4**

-- (3:51 PM Man with a Gun Call) West Sector -- Sgt.
+- (Fort Worth, TX -- 3:51 PM Man with a Gun Call) West Sector -- Sgt.
 Tim Ellis has been a cop for 13 years and has been in law enforcement since he was 19 working at a jail before he was eligible to be a cop.
 His dad was the chief of police in the town he grew up in so it's in the family.
-- Stolen vehicle
+- (Fort Worth, TX -- 2:37 AM Suspicious Vehicle) Officer Matt Smith.
+Stolen vehicle
-- possible burglary.
+- (Fort Worth, TX -- 8:56 PM Burglary In Progress Call) South Sector.
+Officer Rick Benson.

 ## CP-530